Iterative methods for solving factorized linear systems: Methods and Main Results

 {\bfseries Remarks.} \\ {\bfseries 1.} Theorem~\ref{thm:mainthm}(a) also applies to the setting in which $\X$ is overdetermined, consistent, and $n < k < m$.
-In the proof of Lemma \ref{lem:btilde}, one must simply note that the bound \eqref{eq:rem1} still holds for this setting and all other steps in the proof analogously follow.\\ {\bfseries 2.} The individual subsystems \eqref{eq:subsys1} and \eqref{eq:subsys2} are better conditioned than the full subsystem \eqref{eq:fullsys}.
-It can easily be verified that $\av, \au \leq \ax$.
-Empirically, our experiments in the next section suggest that $\U$ and $\V$ can be substantially better conditioned than $\X$. \\ {\bfseries 3.} Algorithm~\ref{alg:rkrk} is interesting to discuss from a theoretical standpoint but in applications Algorithm~\ref{alg:rekrk} is more practical as linear systems are typically inconsistent.
+In the proof of Lemma \ref{lem:btilde}, one must simply note that the bound \eqref{eq:rem1} still holds for this setting and all other steps in the proof analogously follow.\\ {\bfseries 2.} Empirically, our experiments in the next section suggest that $\U$ and $\V$ can be substantially better conditioned than $\X$. \\ {\bfseries 3.} Algorithm~\ref{alg:rkrk} is interesting to discuss from a theoretical standpoint but in applications Algorithm~\ref{alg:rekrk} is more practical as linear systems are typically inconsistent.
 Algorithm~\ref{alg:rkrk} can be utilized in applications if error in the solution is tolerable.
 In particular, if $\X \bbeta = \y$ is inconsistent then Algorithm~\ref{alg:rkrk} will converge in expectation to some convergence horizon.
 This can be see by replacing the use of Proposition \ref{lem:rk} in the bound \eqref{eq:proof} with the convergence bound of RK on inconsistent linear systems found in Theorem 2.1 of \cite{Nee10:Randomized-Kaczmarz}.\\ {\bfseries 4.} While not the main focus of this paper, we briefly note here that for matrices large enough that they cannot be stored entirely in memory, there is an additional cost that must be paid in terms of moving data between the disk and RAM.
 In a truly large-scale implementation, the RK-RK algorithm might be more scalable than the REK-RK algorithm since RK only accesses random rows of both $\U$ and $\V$, which is efficient if both matrices are stored in row major form, but REK accesses both random rows and columns, and hence storing in either row major or column major format will be slow for one of the two operations.